victordomingos/Count-files/README.md

 the `-st` or `--supported-types` argument.

 By default, the result of a search by certain file extension is a list with the full paths of the files found.
+If you need information about the size of the files, use the `-fs` or `--file-sizes` argument.

-If you only need the total number of files, use the `-nl` or `--no-list` argument.
+If you only need the total number of all files, number of files with a certain extension or without it use the `-t` or `--total` argument.

 The program's operating indicator is printing processed file names in one line.
 File names are not displayed when searching for a particular extension, if there are no such files in the folder or if the files are hidden, and the argument `--all` is not specified.

-Feedback is available by default for counting files by extension (table and no-table), searching for files by extension (viewing mode no-list).
+Feedback is available by default for counting files by extension (table), and for counting the total number of files.
 Optional argument `-nf` or `--no-feedback` disables it.

-Using the arguments `--no-feedback` and `--no-list` allows you to speed up the processing of files a little.
+Using the `--no-feedback` argument allows you to speed up the processing of files a little.

+To search for files by extension (using `-fe` or `--file-extension`), feedback is the list itself.